The New York Knicks Have Waived A Player And Signed A Player

 Arcidiacono had previously been on the Knicks on a 10-day contract, but was waived prior to playing a game with the team.

-After the team traded for Cam Reddish, and acquired Hill and Reddish, they waived Arcidiacono.
+After the team traded for Cam Reddish and Hill, they had waived Arcidiacono.

 Now, they are binging back Arcidiacono and waiving Hill, who is out due to injury.